A-iko/CB-Order-Insurance-API/README.md

 # Usage
 The Swagger UI contains explanation for each endpoint.

+# Design Decisions
+Design decisions are documented in the (closed) issues here on Github, this way they're easy to find back when using git blame.

 # Further development
 - [ ] Optimize the fetching of products, we currently have to fetch them one by one because the product api does not support fetching multiple products at once.
 - [ ] Create interfaces for the repositories and services, so that we can easily switch between different implementations.